waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

 ### model.cc

 This code contains the tensorflow model that was trained in the Cloud.
-The model itself is exported in CC format by the tensorflow micro python classes are the model is trained on quantised data.
+The model itself is just a hexidecimal dump of the model that was trained usign Tensorflow.
 This model is stored a variable *g_model[]* in the C source file.
+The model itself is a TinyConv or Convolution Neural Network model that has been trained using 8bit quantised audio data.

 ```
 #include "model.h"